Skip to main content

 Col. Harry Stewart downed three advanced Nazi fighter planes in one day, then surprised the Air Force when he and his Tuskegee teammates won the first "top gun" competition.

-After 65 years, the nation’s first female military pilots receive their due
+After 65 years, the nation’s first female military pilots receive their due.

-On March 10 hundreds of active-duty female U.S. Air Force pilots accompanied more than 200 Women Airforce Service Pilots (WASPs) into the U.S. Capitol Visitor Center’s 580,000-square-foot marble and glass Emancipation Hall for a long-overdue ceremony.
+On March 10, hundreds of active-duty female U.S. Air Force pilots accompanied more than 200 Women Airforce Service Pilots (WASPs) into the U.S. Capitol Visitor Center’s 580,000-square-foot marble and glass Emancipation Hall for a long-overdue ceremony.

-How the U. S. military reinvented itself after Vietnam.
+How the U. S. military reinvented itself after the Vietnam disaster

 Powered flight was born exactly one hundred years ago.
-It changed everything, of course—but most of all, it changed how we wage war.
+It changed everything, of course, but most of all, it changed how this nation wages war.

 Walter Boyne’s résumé makes for unusual reading.
 He is the author of 42 books and one of the few people to have had bestsellers on both the fiction and the nonfiction lists of The New York Times.